NirshalChandraSekar/Multi-Robot-Navigation-and-Manipulation-Public/README.md

 SIMULATION:
 -----------
+(Assuming that all the code files from the official Kineval Stencil repo has been filled)

 To run the environment, run "python -m http.server" in the project directory.
 Then open "http://localhost:8000/home.html" on your local browser.

 Navigate the toolbar on the top right side of the screen to view different functions that the robot can perform.